Caffè-Pasticceria Cova: Modern age and today (1990-)

 Ever since the 1990s, the Caffè began to open franchises in Asia, the most notable of which was the Hong Kong Caffè Cova, which opened in the city in 1993.
 In 1997, the Caffè Cova opened a delicatessen aboard the American Celebrity Cruises, further spreading the institution's influence around the world.
 Today, the Milan Caffè Cova still maintains its aristocratic atmosphere, and remains common place for the wealthier Milanese to drink an espresso or cappuccino, but it has also become popular with tourists and shoppers on the Via Montenapoleone alike.
 The delicatessen is also well known for its different pastries and rich selection of cakes, including wedding cakes.

 In Colombia they sell the products with the association of Miryam Camhi, a traditional Colombian Bakery, only at the Centro Andino store.

 As of August 2015, the historical Montenapoleone location is undergoing renovations after the acquisition by LVMH in 2013.

+As at 2026, Cova is operating in Milan, Shanghai, Hong Kong, Montecarlo, Kuwait, Saudi Arabia, Qatar, Greece and Paris (such as Pont Neuf).